 Both longwave components are positive over eastern India, reflecting the positive temperature anomaly (see Fig. 10) and the cloudiness decrease, with the upward component again dominating in the net balance.
 The net radiation budget is positive over central India and negative over northeastern India and Indochina, in both cases dominated by the contribution of the downward shortwave anomaly (therefore by cloudiness anomalies).
-It is intuitive that over south-central India, for example, increased latent heat flux is associated with higher soil moisture and larger precipitation, which in turn cools the ground and reduces sensible heat flux.
+It is intuitive that over south-central India, for example, the increased latent heat flux is associated with higher soil moisture and more precipitation, which in turn cools the ground and reduces the sensible heat flux.

-Sea-level pressure (Fig. 10) shows a clear dipole pattern, with positive anomalies across India toward southern Indochina and negative to the north.
+Sea level pressure (Fig. 10) shows a clear dipole pattern, with positive anomalies across India toward southern Indochina and negative to the north.
 The correspondence with the pattern of anomalous vertical motion is evident over central India.
-Note that pressure increases all over the desert area, including over areas of (albeit slight) warming, indicating that the evaporation suppression and attendant processes (Sud and Fennessy 1984), which would lead to a thermal low, are not sufficiently strong.
-Subsidence anomalies take place over all northwestern India above 550 hPa, while in the lower Troposphere it is confined to the north since the northwesterly subsiding flow impacts almost perpendicularly on the Aravalli Range (see Fig. 1) generating orographic-forced uplift2.
+Note that pressure increases all over the desert area, including over areas of (albeit slight) warming, indicate that the evaporation suppression and attendant processes (Sud and Fennessy 1984), which would lead to a thermal low, are not sufficiently strong.
+Subsidence anomalies take place over all of northwestern India above 550 hPa, whereas in the lower troposphere it is confined to the north